kchmck/vim-coffee-script/readme.md

 This project adds [CoffeeScript] support to the vim editor.
-It supports [almost][todo] all of CoffeeScript's syntax and indentation style.
+It handles syntax, indenting, and compiling.

 ![Screenshot][screenshot]